sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.

 ### Native and Hybrid Applications
 *Native applications* are applications installed and executed on the device used by the End-User (i.e. desktop applications, native mobile applications).
-Native applications are not capable of maintaining the confidentiality of Client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
-Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], Section 2.1).
+Native applications can sufficiently protect dynamically issued secrets, but are not capable of maintaining the confidentiality of secrets that are statically included as part of an app distribution.
+Therefore, Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], Section 2.1).

 *Hybrid applications* are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.